 The Exos is not waterproof.
 The ripstop pack material has a DWR (durable water repellant) coating.
 So, it is relatively water-resistant but will not keep your gear dry in heavy rains.
 DWR coatings don't last a long time, either.
 So as the bag wears, it will become even less water-resistant.

 The Exos doesn't come with a rain cover, either.
 Osprey does sell a pack cover you can add to this pack.
-But if you're backpacking in wet conditions, we recommend using a waterproof pack liner with this pack.
-We recommend this even with a waterproof bag, so maybe Osprey is onto something by not including a rain cover with their pack.
+But if you're backpacking in wet conditions, I recommend using a waterproof pack liner with this pack.
+I recommend this even with a waterproof bag, so maybe Osprey is onto something by not including a rain cover with their pack.

 Osprey puts the most durable material in high-stress areas.
 The main pack body is a durable (and now recycled) 100-denier ripstop nylon.
 The bottom of the pack is a 210D ripstop.
 And the spot where the ice axe attaches is a 400D material.